-To address this issue, many websites have started to use a Content Delivery Network (CDN) which helps in delivering the website content faster to every user despite their location.
+To address this issue, many websites have started to use WordPress CDN (Content Delivery Network) which helps in delivering the website content faster to every user despite their location.
 If you are wondering what is a CDN? then this detailed guide can answer your questions.

-Fact: 1 second delay in page load time can cause 7% loss in conversion, 11% fewer page views, and 16% decrease in customer satisfaction.
+Fact: 1 second delay in page load time can cause a 7% loss in conversion, 11% fewer page views, and a 16% decrease in customer satisfaction.

-CDN lessen this distance by delivering content to the user from the nearest server.
+Best CDN for WordPress lessen this distance by delivering content to the user from the nearest server.
 In order to reduce the distance between the user and the web content, CDN keeps a cached copy of the content in multiple servers located worldwide.